 50 lb. clear leader is ideal for snook.
 Keep in mind, they have very sharp gill plates that can cut smaller diameter line quickly.

-Snook are never permitted for commercial harvest and sale.
+Snook fish are never permitted for commercial harvest and sale.

 Snook License Requirements